Find Grad Schools

 12 Yearly Graduations

 The University of Texas at Dallas is the 8th most popular school in the nation for students seeking a master's degree in visual arts.
 Roughly 28,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $14,564 per year, while in-state graduate students, on average, pay $15,088 per year.
 During the most recent year for which we have data, 12 people received their master's degree in visual arts from UT Dallas.
-About 50% of this group were women, and 22% were students from an underrepresented racial-ethnic group.
-Those who complete their master's degree in visual arts at The University of Texas at Dallas make a median salary of 62,652.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 64% were women.

 #10